Tudor Revival - brick facade, decorative brick pattern on chimney, exposed decorative timber in gables.

 The Textile Realty then transferred ownership to the Andover Shawsheen Realty Company on June 30, 1932, holding the mortgage on the properties.
 T. Edwin Andrew, treasurer, was authorized to sell or rent the properties.
 With the Great Depression sales were sluggish and many homes were rented until the economy rebounded.

 This parcel of land was sold by the American Woolen Company directly to Amy E. Riley on Oct.
 25, 1929.
 The property deed came with the same deed restrictions as all the properties in Shawsheen Village.
+The home's architecture maintains the original plan of the neighborhood.
 A confirmatory deed was issued in Mar.
 1931.
 Amy Elizabeth Creaser was born on Feb.
 17, 1861 in Beverly, Yorkshire, England, daughter of John & Elizabeth (Smith) Creaser.
 Amy came to America in 188 at age 20 with her mother and other siblings.
 They joined their father John in Lawrence, MA.

 Amy married on July 11, 1890 to Edward Smith Riley b.
 Feb.
 20, 1861 in Lawrence, MA, son of James & Ann Riley.
 Edward was a teacher in Plymouth, NH at the time of marriage.
 Their first child Cora Ethel was born there on Mar.
 20, 1891.
 They returned to Lawrence when Edward took a teaching position at Lawrence High School.
 He would later become the Sub-Master.
 Edward & Amy had five children, Cora, Charles S. b.
 Apr.
 1892, Edward Creaser b.
 June 30, 1894, Edith Amy b.
 Sept.
 8, 1895 and Marion b.
 Sept.
 1899.
 All three daughters would become high school teachers.
 They lived a 6 Forest St. in Lawrence.
 Edward died on Jan.
 31, 1926.